 Mitosis vs Meiosis: Meiosis Produces Gametes

-Meiosis is what produces an organism's gametes, sperm or eggs that fuse to create a new zygote.
-Gametes only have half the normal number of chromosomes, or strands of DNA, that a normal cell does.
+Meiosis is what produces an organism's gametes (either sperm or eggs) that fuse to create a new zygote.
+Gametes only have half the normal number of chromosomes, or strands of DNA, that a somatic cell does.
 So, two of them must fuse in order to form a new zygote that will develop into a new organism.

 Mitosis vs Meiosis: Mitosis Builds Reproductive Organs